consysT-project/consysT-code/docs/index.md

 # What is ConSysT?

-**ConSysT** is a language and middleware to write *distributed software*.
+**ConSysT** is a language and middleware to write *distributed software* with datatypes that are replicated across the network.

-In ConSysT, one can define datatypes replicated across the network with *different consistency models*.

-Consistency levels are expressed in the type system.

-The type system checks that mixing different levels in the same application cannot go wrong.
+Datatypes feturing *different consistency models* can be mixed safely because consistency is expressed in the types and the type system checks that mixing different levels cannot go wrong.

 **ConSysT** is available as a Java extension based on the Checker framework.